GateauXD/FutureFirstSource/README.md

 ## Users (who it is designed for)
 Currently this app is designed for college students and industry mentors.
 ## Impact (how it is going to help society)
 Students are affected by stress on a daily basis.
 Many feel alone, lost, and in need of a mentor that can put them back on track.
-With our app we plan to bridge the gap between mental health and academic success and provide students with an outlet that will lead them towards success.
+With our app we plan to bridge the gap between mental health and academic success and provide students with an outlet that will lead them towards a better future.